Which Of The Following Is Not A Unit Of Power: Complete Guide

 The Bottom Line

 So, which of the following is not a unit of power?
-It depends entirely on the options in front of you — but now you have the tools to figure it out.
+Plus, it depends entirely on the options in front of you — but now you have the tools to figure it out.
 If it's an energy unit (joules, calories, kilowatt-hours), an electrical quantity that isn't power (amps, volts, ohms), or something completely unrelated (meters, seconds, newtons), you can confidently cross it off the list.